The-OpenROAD-Project/OpenROAD-flow-scripts/docs/user/BuildWithPrebuilt.md

 ## Install OpenROAD
-Download pre-built binaries with self-contained dependencies included from the Precision Innovations Github releases [here](https://github.com/Precision-Innovations/OpenROAD/releases).
+Download pre-built binaries with self-contained dependencies included from the Precision Innovations' GitHub releases [here](https://github.com/Precision-Innovations/OpenROAD/releases).

 Thanks to [Precision Innovations](https://precisioninno.com/) for hosting and maintaining these binaries.